stride3d/stride-docs/en/manual/stride-for-godot-developers/index.md

   - Any additional subprojects.
 Stride scans subprojects the same way it scans the main project to find `DataContract` classes and features for the editor and game.
 - **Bin** contains the compiled binaries and data.
 Stride creates the folder when you build the project, with a subdirectory for each platform.
 - **obj** contains cached files.
 Game Studio creates this folder when you build your project.
 To force a complete asset and code rebuild, delete this folder and build the project again.
 - **Resources** is a suggested location for files such as images and audio used by your assets.
-Do not confuse this with Godot resources, which do not exist in Stride.
-In Stride, you can use scene folders in any way you want, including storing classes you would normally treat as Godot resources.
+Godot and Stride use different resource systems, so treat this as a project-organization folder rather than a Godot-style `Resource` type.

 ### Open the project directory from Game Studio